-- 1 Using VNC viewer or a browser, log on as the 'admin' user. - 2 Click the 'Configure' button in the top right corner. - 3 Click the 'Host configuration' option. - 4 Click a host entry to display a Host configuration dialog:
+- 1 Using VNC viewer or a browser, log on as the 'admin' user. - 2 Click the 'Configure' button in the top right corner. - 3 Click the 'Host configuration' option. - 4 Click a host entry (only numbers are displayed when no entries are configured) within the list to display a Host configuration dialog: